The changing face of The Grove

 28 November 2019 / Lifestyle /

-Ahead of next year’s refurbishments at The Grove, we caught up with the hotel’s General Manager, Michael Helling, to hear a little more about what we can expect.
+We catch up with our General Manager, Michael Helling, to hear a little more about what we can expect from the 2020 refurbishments across the hotel.

 That this current design has lasted 16 years is testimony to the quality of the interior design, the furniture and the fabrics that we’ve used.
 With [interior designer] Martin Hulbert being involved since the beginning he has a very thorough understanding of the hotel’s growth, its workings, its public spaces and how they work.